 Actually only around 20 percent of the volume of the stored snow is lost through melt before next season but It's only since last winter's bumper crop of snow that the idea to keep it has really caught on across the Alps.

-Spreading last year's snow and/or producing artificial snow from cannons may help the pistes but it isn't going to cut it for next winter's powderhounds.
-However good a base it creates, every stormrider's going to be hitting the weather forecasting sites for the Alps from mid-November onwards hoping for fresh although, as a matter of statistical interest, early snow in the Alps doesn't necessarily herald a particularly snowy winter.
+Spreading last year's snow and/or producing artificial snow from cannons may help the pistes but it isn't going to cut it for this winter's powderhounds.
+However good a base it creates, every stormrider has been hitting the weather forecasting sites for the Allps such as We Powder from the first snowflake in late October hoping for enough fresh to open the lifts ahead of schedule although, as a matter of statistical interest, early snow in the Alps doesn't necessarily herald a particularly snowy winter.

-But was last winter's snow in the Alps just a blip?
-Or can one storming ski season follow another, with more thigh deep off piste skiing (image below, last March in Serre Chevalier) to come next year?
+But was 2018's snow in the Alps just a blip?
+Or can one storming ski season follow another, with a repeat of the thigh deep off piste skiing of last winter (image below, last March in Serre Chevalier)?

 Finding a co-relation climate factor between winters or any sort of pattern to predict the season is the Holy Grail of forecasters.

-Does warming of the sea surface temperature have anything to do with global warming?
-Should we be worried especially if it seems to brings us epic winters for skiing?
-After so much snow in the Alps, last winter, cynics - and Donald Trump - will be even more dismissive of climate change.
+So does the predicted rising of sea surface temperature have anything to do with global warming?
+Should we be worried?
+Or should we be high-fiving if it's bringing us epic winters for skiing?
+Undoubtedly after so much snow in the Alps, last winter, cynics - and Donald Trump - will be even more dismissive of climate change.

 After all, according to Snow Forecast, Val d'Isere enjoyed 8.89m of snow, more than half as much again as its five year averages of 5.5m.
 Following 65 powder days during the season, Val d'Isere had a 're-opening' of non-glacier pistes and lifts in June for the first time in its 82 year history.
 Meanwhile, Zermatt had so much snow it had to close access because of extreme avalanche danger to road and rail routes, declaring that it was the most snow they'd had since the 1940s.